 Because you know exactly what happened in the creation of the thing, you can see its flaws, how it might have been better, how it is not as good as it would have been if it had been done by that other person you sort of obsessively follow.
 They would have been braver and bolder, asked that person in that situation if they could take their picture with flattery and a convincing, winning charm.

 Upon completion there us a strange numbness.
 Not an indifference as such, because obviously you have worked hard and want people to take something from it, to enjoy it on some level.
 But to you, after all that effort, it holds very little, almost nothing; merely a confused mix of dissatisfied feelings.
 Anyone could say anything about it and you would accept it, they would be right.
-Who are you to question what anyone thinks about a subjective thing?
+Who are you to question what anyone thinks about anything like this?

 These are all my own personal impressions of course.
 It could be that there are plenty of people out there who question themselves less, who are in possession of supreme confidence.
 But I tend to feel slightly alienated by people who exhibit zero self doubt.

 Much pleasure in the viewing of something creative can be found in that brief moment of first seeing it, in its newness and its novelty, in never having seen that thing before.
-Much the same as when you first view an attractive person who is new to your eyes.
+Much the same as when you first view an attractive person.
 Also, how often do you really re-watch a film or re-read a book?
 For the creator, that novelty can die almost at birth.
 For others without the insight into its creation, perhaps not as sensitive to an awkward crop or a heavy edit, it may have more shine.
-But still, that pleasing novelty can die at the point of first consumption.
+But still, that pleasing novelty also dies a little at the point of first consumption.